MicrosoftDocs/visualstudio-docs.pt-br/docs/extensibility/adding-a-toolbar-to-a-tool-window.md

 ## <a name="add-the-toolbar-to-the-tool-window"></a>Adicionar a barra de ferramentas à janela de ferramentas

-1. Em *TWTestCommandPackageGuids.cs* , adicione as linhas a seguir.
+1. Em *TWTestCommandPackageGuids. cs* , adicione as linhas a seguir.

     ```csharp
     public const string guidTWTestCommandPackageCmdSet = "00000000-0000-0000-0000-0000";  // get the GUID from the .vsct file
     public const int TWToolbar = 0x1000;
     ```

-2. Em *TestToolWindow.cs* , adicione a seguinte instrução using.
+2. Em *TestToolWindow. cs* , adicione a seguinte instrução using.

     ```csharp
     using System.ComponentModel.Design;